Dev123047/crystal_soteria/README.md

 4) getcwd : Returns the current working directory.

-5) cat : Catenates the content of the given file *provided its present in the current working directory*.
+5) cat [file_name] : Catenates the content of the given file *provided its present in the current working directory*.

 6) mkdir [directory_name] : Creates a directory in the current working directory. *Note : All the new directories made with this command wont be retained when the window/tab is refreshed, other than the ones pre-made.*